moq-wg/moq-transport/draft-lcurley-warp.md

 A endpoint client can renew its subscriptions at any point by sending a new `SUBSCRIBE`.
 Such subscriptions MUST refresh the existing subscriptions for that name and thus only the most recent SUBSCRIBE message is considered active.
 A renewal period of 5 seconds is RECOMMENDED.

 DISCUSS: Do we need transaction identifier ?

 DISCUSS: Should we talk about intent to subscribe on replay or syncup ?

 ### SUBSCRIBE_REPLY {#message-subscribe-reply}

 A `SUBSCRIBE_REPLY` provides result of the subscription.
-This message is sent by the Origin (except when redirected) when it’s successfully validates the subscription request, signs it with its public key.
+This message is sent by the Origin when it’s successfully validates the subscription request, also signs it with its public key.

 The format of SUBSCRIBE_REPLY is defined as below